Sasneham Sumithra

-Sasneham Sumithra is a 2004 Malayalam film by Ambadi Krishnan starring Suresh Gopi.
-It is an uncredited film adaptation of the 1938 novel "Rebecca" written by Daphne du Maurier.
-The critically acclaimed romantic psychological thriller film Rebecca by Alfred Hitchcock was based on this novel.
+Sasneham Sumithra is a 2004 Indian Malayalam-language film by Ambadi Krishnan starring Suresh Gopi.
+It is an uncredited film adaptation of the 1938 novel Rebecca written by Daphne du Maurier.
+The critically acclaimed romantic psychological thriller film Rebecca (1940) by Alfred Hitchcock was based on this novel.

 Plot

 Balan is a Navy officer.
 He falls in love and later marries Sumitra.
 Later he resigns and settles down with business, but Sumitra's father, and cousin do not like Balan.
 Under mysterious situations Sumitra commits suicide.

 Balan once again marries Warrier's only daughter Seetha.
 But when the well in Balan's estate gets cleaned, a skeleton is found inside.
 The forensic reports confirms the skeleton is Sumitra's and that she was murdered by a gun shot to the head.
 A police officer Inspector Muhammed Kutty investigates the case.
 He concludes that Sumithra committed suicide as she was suffering from a terminal illness.

 But Balan and his brother-in-law Shekhar who conducted a parallel investigation on Sumithra's death finds the real murderer of Sumithra and he is arrested by Inspector Muhammed.